Jarichi/Mysteries-of-Rankhra/1 Management and Git/Workspace for new ideas.md

 ## The guards!!
 I do need to think of something that describes the police force hierarchy in zal aata because there is about to be a criminal explosion which has been started by the overlords in ratronus' backstory and is fueled by bandits from other places entering the city. this might elad to the city becoming a more closed-off and private city due to restrictions on forign visitors entering the city this guard task force needs to have a hierarchy and relevant NPCs.

+## Transition
+Maybe the party will only be able to enter the temple, or the underground temple site currently protected by the Mycelio gang and its overlords, after gaining an artifact of the concept of change, concept of refleciton and concept of growth since these are all in close proximity with each other. and are kind of intrinsically linked. like, Im imagining Semyon giving the party a mission to go on some sort of exploring trip through the city to find out more about the Mycelio since there have been reports from the intelligence agency that there is some weird stuff going on underground.
+Perhaps, the party must go on some sort of stealth mission to find out more about this group, and through this mission they also discover that they need certain artifacts form the concepts (due to knowledge from the concept of exploration), ehich might lead nicely into the city of change arc where they attempt to go towards this, but actually end up at the concept of reflection

+perhaps this mission, after gaining knowledge about the concepts trough a library or something, they need to ask semyon to let them go or something?